allan175/FuzzyTimeNO/README.md

-FuzzyTimeNO
+Fuzzy Time NO
 ===========

-A watchface for the Pebble smartwatch
+A watchface for the Pebble smartwatch.

 Originally created by olemartinorg, ported to PebbleKit 2.0 by Filip Horvei